tobigithub/Coursera-Data-Science-Specialization/Capstone/README.md

 ## Capstone project of the Coursera Data Science Specialization in cooperation with swiftkey

 These are the main files of my capstone project app.
-The app can be run at [this link](https://thie1e.shinyapps.io/Nextword), ui.R and server.R files of the app are in the folder Nextword.
-If possible I am going to add a link to the data so that the creation of the app and the underlying algorithm is completely reproducible.
+The app can be run at [this link](https://thie1e.shinyapps.io/Nextword), the ui.R and server.R files of the app are in the folder Nextword.
+If possible, I am going to add a link to the data so that the creation of the app and the underlying algorithm is completely reproducible.

-"Capstone create n-grams.R" has to be run fist to create the necessary RData-files that Capstone.R will use later to solve the Coursera-quizzes that asked some simple questions about the data and to make predictions for the next word in a sequence of words which is the purpose of the app.
-Capstone.R also calculates Kneser-Ney-smoothed word probabilities, saves the results and defines several functions that were later used for the Shiny app.
+"Capstone create n-grams.R" has to be run fist to create the necessary RData-files that Capstone.R will use later to make predictions for the next word in a sequence of words which is the purpose of the app.
+Capstone.R also calculates Kneser-Ney-smoothed word probabilities, saves the results and defines several functions that were later used within the Shiny app.

 ## Interface and main features
 * Prediction of the next word (top prediction largest)